udacity/tend-rst/README.md

   6. Leave the "Commit directly to the master branch" option checked.

   7. When you're done, click the green "Commit changes" button.
+Congrats!

+2. Updating the RST files does not change the actual live website.
+When the RST files are updated, just ping Brynn on Slack for now, and she'll do the next steps for you!

 ## What are RST files?